timmycheng/ourhome-hexo/README.md

 # My Personal Website

-## Shit in mind
+## Shiit/Smart in mind

 This is my personal websie code repos.

-Just want to record shit in my mind.
+Just want to record shiit/smart in my mind.

 Powered by **Hexo** and **Icarus** theme.